-Lee Karen Stow was born in Hull, East Riding of Yorkshire, England, UK in 1966.
-She grew up on the Greatfield Estate in the east of the city.
+I was born in Hull, East Riding of Yorkshire, England in 1966 and grew up on the Greatfield Estate in the east of the city.

-In 2007 she visited Freetown in Sierra Leone and returned several times.
-Since then she has devoted her photographic practice to recording the personal narratives of women survivors of war and conflict, from the First and Second World Wars, the Holocaust, Hiroshima, Nagasaki, Cambodia, Vietnam, Palestinian Occupied Territories, Israel, and in the US and the UK women forced to flee the Democratic Republic of Congo, Somalia, Guatemala, Iraq, Syria … and so on.
+In 2007 I visited Freetown in Sierra Leone and returned several times.
+Since then I have devoted my documentary photographic practice to recording the personal narratives of women survivors of war, conflict and genocide, from the First and Second World Wars, the Holocaust, Hiroshima, Nagasaki, Cambodia, Vietnam, Palestinian Occupied Territories, Israel and so on.
+Also in the US and the UK the women refugees of the Democratic Republic of Congo, Somalia, Guatemala, Iraq, Syria.
+I aim to research, record and share the hidden or untold stories of women in the aftermath of war.

-Her work has exhibited at the UN Headquarters New York; The Senedd: Welsh National Assembly; Center for Civil and Human Rights, Atlanta, USA; International Slavery Museum, Liverpool; University of Cambridge; Royal Commonwealth Club, London; Horniman Museum, London; University of Cambridge; Museum of Liverpool; York Army Museum.
-Her first installation TORN appeared at Hull UK City of Culture 2017.
+Work has exhibited at the UN Headquarters New York; Center for Civil and Human Rights, Atlanta, USA; International Slavery Museum, Liverpool; University of Cambridge; Royal Commonwealth Club, London; Horniman Museum, London; The Senedd: Welsh National Assembly; Museum of Liverpool; York Army Museum.
+The installation TORN appeared at Hull UK City of Culture 2017.

 In 2012 I was awarded an Honorary Degree by the University of Hull and made Honorary Research Fellow at The Wilberforce Institute for the Study of Slavery and Emancipation.